Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Year-one totalAll-in, no surprises

-Net differenceYou keep $50,532 in the truck account, and the phone still gets answered — including the 6,680 hours nobody answers it today.$50,532
+Net differenceYou keep $51,156 in the bank, and the phone still gets answered, including the 6,680 hours nobody answers it today.$51,156

-Loaded cost based on BLS receptionist median wage ($18.10/hr, 2024) + Crew-shop benefit norms.
+Loaded cost based on BLS receptionist median wage ($18.10/hr, 2024) + field-service benefit norms.
 Your numbers will differ by state, comp class, and offered benefits.
 Talk to your CPA before signing anything either way.

-The honest recommendation is both — eventually.
+The honest recommendation is both, eventually.

 Sarah first, because she pays for herself in week one.
 A human later, when the calendar Sarah filled has earned you the budget.
 Here's roughly when.